8 Things You Didn't Know About Ice Wine

 6. Ice Wine is a pleasure for the senses

 See, Swirl, Sniff, and Sip.
 Tasting an Ice Wine is very similar to tasting a “still” or standard wine.
 Look at the color (Ice Wines have beautifully rich colors), swirl it around in the glass to release the aromas, sniff the wine to determine what it smells like to you, then taste it.
 Hold it in your mouth for a second, then – wait for it, wait for it – ahhh.
 Try to identify the flavors you are tasting.
 Get ice wine certified at the 2017 festival in a seminar with Rochester Institute of Technology Lecturer Lorraine Hems, an expert in wine and spirits.

 7. Ice Wine is a kitchen staple.

 You can cook with it.
-For the fourth year, Chef de Cuisine Autumn Geer of RIT’s Brick City Catering has prepared recipes infusing ice wine into foods.
-Savory dishes benefit from the rich flavors that ice wine provides.
-From salad dressings and sauces to soups and desserts, ice wine is a delicious ingredient.
+For the fifth year, Chef de Cuisine Autumn Geer of RIT’s Brick City Catering has prepared recipes infusing Ice Wine into foods.
+Savory dishes benefit from the rich flavors that Ice Wine provides.
+From salad dressings and sauces to soups and desserts, Ice Wine is a delicious ingredient.
 Taste the Chef’s creations yourself at the festival and learn more about cooking in the Chef Cook-Off seminar!

 Casa Larga Vineyards is a family business committed to the traditions of winemaking, including the traditional German eiswein method.
 They created the NY Ice Wine & Culinary Festival to raise awareness of true ice wine and their producers.
 Tickets to the festival are $65 each, available online, at the Casa Larga wine shop, and at Wegmans.